Skip to main content

 Stripe, Slack, Twilio, AWS SNS, Google Pub/Sub, Microsoft Graph — every inbound webhook verifies the sender’s signature with a timing-safe compare and a 5-minute replay window.
 No shared-secret-only perimeters.

-Full vibe-coded-app vulnerability audit (the kind Wired covered) ran against the platform in May 2026.
-Every HIGH and MEDIUM finding closed before this page went live.
-Auth, CSP, RLS, rate-limit hardening all shipped.
+Full vibe-coded-app vulnerability audits (the kind Wired covered) run against the platform on a recurring basis — every HIGH and MEDIUM finding triaged and closed before it ships.
+Auth, CSP, RLS, and rate-limit hardening are continuously re-reviewed.
+Live platform health is public at /status.

 Pricing